fallen-icarus/cardano-loans/README.md

 and the risk will be far easier to manage.

 In short, the "challenges" of manual risk management are only challenges if the goal is premature mass adoption.
-The goal is sustainable, grassroots growth.
-By focusing on sophisticated lenders first, we are not excluding casual users; we are building the stable and liquid foundation upon which they will eventually thrive.
+But the actual goal is sustainable, grassroots growth.
+By focusing on sophisticated lenders first, the protocol is not excluding casual users; it is building the stable and liquid foundation upon which they will eventually thrive.

 ## Specification